ditto-research/ditto-staking-sdk/README.md

 // How to claim processed delayed unstake tickets. await client.claimAptos();

-// For the rest of the dittoUser functionality you can look at ditto-user.ts
+// For the rest of the client functionality you can look at `client.ts`
 ```

 ### Getting payloads